Inapplicability of the TVOR Method to USHMM Data Outlier Identification: Abstract

 \section{Abstract}

-Recent paper ``TVOR: Finding Discrete Total Variation Outliers Among Histograms'' introduces the Total Variation Outlier Recognizer (TVOR) method for identification of outliers among a given set of histograms.
-The method relies on comparing the smoothness of each given histogram, given by its discrete total variation, to those of other histograms in the dataset, with the underlying assumption that most histograms in the data set should be of similar smoothness.
-The paper concludes by applying the TVOR model to histograms of ages of Holocaust victims produced using United States Holocaust Memorial Museum (USHMM) data, and purports to identify the list of victims of the Jasenovac concentration camp as potentially suspicious.
-In this paper, we show that the TVOR model and its assumptions are grossly inapplicable to the considered dataset.
-Namely, the dataset does not satisfy the model's critical assumption of the shared smoothness between distributions of the victims' ages across lists, the model is biased in assigning a higher outlier score to histograms of larger sizes, and the dataset has not been reviewed to remove obvious data processing errors, leading to duplication of hundreds of thousands of entries when performing the data analysis.
+Recent paper ``TVOR: Finding Discrete Total Variation Outliers Among Histograms'' introduces the Total Variation Outlier Recognizer (TVOR) method for identification of outliers among a given set of histograms{.
+After providing a theoretical discussion of the method and verifying its success on synthetic and population census data, it} applies the TVOR model to histograms of ages of Holocaust victims produced using United States Holocaust Memorial Museum data.
+It purports to identify the list of victims of the Jasenovac concentration camp as potentially suspicious.
+In this {comment} paper, we show that the TVOR model and its assumptions are grossly inapplicable to the considered dataset.
+When applied to the considered data, the model is biased in assigning a higher outlier score to histograms of larger sizes, the set of data points is extremely sparse around the point of interest, the dataset has not been reviewed to remove obvious data processing errors, and, contrary to the model requirements, the distributions of the victims' ages naturally vary significantly across victim lists.

+{ \textbf{Notice of publication}: This paper has been published in \textit{IEEE Access}, vol.~9, pp.~78586--78593, 2021, under the title ``Comment on 'TVOR: Finding Discrete Total Variation Outliers Among Histograms' ''.
+The difference in titles is due to the journal policy on naming of comment papers.}